 Size and Height

-Potcakes are medium-sized dogs that can weigh up to 55 pounds or more.
+Potcake dog is medium-sized dog that can weigh up to 55 pounds or more.
 Males are often somewhat larger than their female counterparts.

 However, that is only an average.
 Some individuals have rescued Potcakes that are larger, while others have rescues that are smaller.
 On average, Potcakes can grow up to 23 inches.

 Potcake Dogs come in different colors ranging from black through brown.
 You can also see white, gold, and mixed colors.
 They often have short, smooth coats.
 They also have little to no undercoats.
 You can see them with floppy ears and long noses.